 \subsection{Choice of $k_{\rm max}$}

-\autoref{eq:power_spectrum_scale_dependent_bias} is only valid in the linear regime, and thus, we must discard all modes with $k$ greater than a certain $k_{\rm max}$ to avoid introducing non-linear modes that are not properly described by our model.
-As the perturbation theory breaks beyond $k_{\rm NL}\sim 0.3 \; h\, {\rm Mpc}^{-1}$ \citep{Desjacques_2018}, $k_{\rm max}$ should be less than this value.
-Even before this threshold, we are at the risk of incorporating some mildly non-linear modes which are not adequately described by our model.
+\autoref{eq:power_spectrum_scale_dependent_bias} is only valid in the linear regime, thus, we must discard all modes with $k$ greater than a certain $k_{\rm max}$ to avoid introducing non-linear modes our model does not properly describe.
+As perturbation theory breaks beyond $k_{\rm NL}\sim 0.3 \; h\, {\rm Mpc}^{-1}$ \citep{Desjacques_2018}, $k_{\rm max}$ should be less than this value.
+Even before reaching this threshold, we are at the risk of incorporating some mildly non-linear modes that our model does not adequately describe.

-To determine the optimal $k_{\rm max}$, we first examine the limits of the linear theory using only the Gaussian simulation.
+To determine the optimal $k_{\rm max}$, we must first examine the limits of the linear theory using only the Gaussian simulation.
 In this case, \autoref{eq:power_spectrum_scale_dependent_bias} is reduced to $P_{h,h}(k) = b_1^2 P_{m,m}(k)$.
 The leading correction of the non-linear bias to $P_{h,h}(k)$ has a dependence with $Ak^2$, where $A$ is a nuisance parameter \citep{Lazeyras_2018,Lazeyras_2023}.
-To establish $k_{\rm max}$, we compare the fits obtained using only $b_1$ with those obtained using $b_1 + A k^2$ after marginalising over the nuisance parameter $A$, as a function of $k_{\rm max}$.
-We find that the differences in the posteriors for $b_1$ obtained using both methods agreed for $k_{\rm max} \leq 0.1 \; h\, {\rm Mpc}^{-1}$ for all mass bins.
+To establish $k_{\rm max}$, we compare the fits obtained using only $b_1$ with those obtained using $b_1 + A k^2$ after marginalising over the nuisance parameter $A$ as a function of $k_{\rm max}$.
+We find that the differences in the posterior distributions for $b_1$ obtained using both methods agree for $k_{\rm max} \leq 0.1 \; h\, {\rm Mpc}^{-1}$ for all mass bins.